Register with a GP

-You may not need to pay "twice" to see your GP or access other selected services.
+You may not need to pay out-of-pocket to see your GP or access other selected services.
 This is because you have paid for some of the UK Health Service when you made your visa application (either in the UK or overseas).
-If you paid a health surcharge as part of making your visa application, you can go and see your GP free of charge, as you have already paid for the service.
+If you paid a health surcharge as part of making your visa application, you can see your GP free of charge.

 # Take your BRP card and/or IHS reference number to your appointments

-You need to take your BRP card or IHS reference number (which starts with the letters IHS) when you use the UK health services (so that you are not charged twice).
+You need to take your BRP card or Immigration Health Surcharge (IHS) reference number (which starts with the letters 'IHS') when you use the UK health services so that you are not charged twice.

 The health charge you have already paid does not cover all of the services the NHS provides, such as prescriptions,dental treatment and eye tests.
 Email International Student Services to check other services that are not covered by your IHS.